-In case you have a written lease agreement, you might want to have a look about the included specifics about the cleaning and repairs required when you move out.
+In case you have a written lease agreement, you might want to have a look at the included specifics about the cleaning and repairs required when you move out.

 As it is so often the case for things that need doing: There are usually professional service providers.
 Therefore, if you prefer having someone else take care of the cleaning, look for maid and cleaning services in your area.

-As far as we as a moving company are concerned, this part is the easiest one: You already have to take care of a lot of things.
+As far as we as a moving company are concerned, this part is the easiest one: You already have to take care of many things.
 Contact our team at Brothers EZ Moving, so we can give you a free quote for moving out, transporting, and moving in your personal belongings!
 Click here to find out more about our comprehensive moving services!